AbhijayPaul/HackTheHood-Final/README.md

 - [ ]1.
 Make a histogram of all the salaries.
 - [ ]2.
 Make a pie chart of the top 10 job titles in the data set.
 Which job title appears the most common?
 - [ ]3.
+What are the top jobs for each gender?
+- [ ]4.
 What is the correlation between gender and salary?
-- [ ]4.
+- [ ]5.
 Is there a disparity among race and salary?
-- [ ]5.
+- [ ]6.
 How does age, education level and years of experience correlate with salary?
-- [ ]6.
+- [ ]7.
 Which of the genders is more represented in this list?
-- [ ]7.
+- [ ]8.
 What is the correlation between seniority and race?
-- [ ]8.
+- [ ]9.
 Is there a disparity between seniority and years of experience?
-- [ ]9.
+- [ ]10.
 What jobs on average are the highest paying?
-- [ ]10.
+- [ ]11.
 What jobs are the lowest paying?